genkit-ai/samples/eli5_go/README.md

 The application is a single-page web app with a pre-built React front-end and a Go back-end.
 The back-end exposes a few API endpoints that are implemented as Genkit flows.

-*   **Front-end:** The front-end is a pre-built React application that is served as static files by the Go back-end.
+*   **Front-end:** The front-end is a pre-built React application, located in the `client` directory.
+It is served as static files by the Go back-end.
 *   **Back-end:** The back-end is a Go server that uses Genkit to define and expose AI flows.
 It also serves the front-end application.
 *   **Genkit Flows:** The core logic of the application is implemented as three Genkit flows:
     *   `cartoonify`: Takes an image of a person and uses a Google AI model to turn it into a cartoon character.